 12. Final Thoughts & Beginner Checklist ✅

-- Learn three retrieve styles—steady, stop-and-go, twitch.
+- Learn at least three retrieve styles: steady, stop-and-go, and twitch.

-- Target structure: reefs, docks, tide seams.
+- Focus on key structures: reefs, docks, and tide seams.